PUBLISHED: Thu September 19, 2019

 “safe” during an unknown event.
 Several students said another student in the school, told them they would be

 considered “safe.”
-This caused concern for the students in regards to the possibility that there may be additional
+This caused concern for the students in regard to the possibility that there may be additional

 information or another list of students that may not be “safe.”

-school violence and possibly a shooting at the school.
-Though no date and time was discussed, a list was created
+school violence and possibly shooting at the school.
+Though no date and time were discussed, a list was created

 with names of students on a “safe” list and names of students on a “stab” list.
 There was also talk about